-" I was a car accident.
+" I was in a car accident.
 The insurance company for the at fault driver only offered $2,500.00.
 Kenneth Knabe took my case to a jury trial.
-After a 4 day trial, the jury awarded me $75,000.00, 30 times more than the driver's insurance company offered.
+After a 4-day trial, the jury awarded me $75,000.00, 30 times more than the driver's insurance company offered.
 He fights for his clients.
 He never backs down from the insurance company.
 He obtains justice for his clients.
 I would highly recommend him. "

 Our Car Accident Help Center provides the important information you need to know if you are injured in an auto accident.
 Kenneth Knabe, Lakewood's Car Accident Lawyer representing those injured by unsafe drivers.

 The roads and highways can be unsafe!
 Why?
 Drivers are careless, inattentive and distracted by texting, emailing and talking on cell phones; sometimes driver’s are drinking and impaired by alcohol or drugs.
 These drivers are causing a multitude of avoidable automobile crashes resulting in serious injuries and/or death.

 Ohio and Lakewood law prohibits texting or emailing while driving, subject to some exceptions.
 A minor with a temporary or probationary driver’s license is prohibited from using a cell phone while driving (Ohio Revised Code §§4511.204 & 4511.205).
 Many local Ordinances also prohibit or restrict texting, emailing and cell phone usage.